leoliu0/leoliu0.github.io/index.md

 ## Publications and Accepted Papers

-<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5098227">Foundational Processes and Growth (with Elvira Sojli, Wing Wah Tham, Salomé Baslandze)</a>
+<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5098227">Foundational Processes and Growth</a> (with Elvira Sojli, Wing Wah Tham, Salomé Baslandze)

 *Accepted at Journal of Financial Economics*